India Gate, dedicated to all the Indian soldiers of the British Army who died in World War I

-Delhi or Dilli or Dehli isn’t merely what we see on postcards and in books.
-The city - a miscellany of seven cities that were raised and razed over centuries on Delhi’s soil - is dotted with fascinating fables, some secrets and many, many more sites where these legends shaped up.
-Presenting some hidden monuments in Delhi and tales from city's kitty, with nothing to hide...
+Delhi or Dilli isn’t merely what we see on postcards and in books.
+The city - a miscellany of seven cities that were built and razed over centuries on Delhi’s soil - is dotted with fascinating fables, secrets and many more sites where these legends shaped up.
+Presenting some hidden monuments in Delhi and intriguing tales of the city:

 We’ve all come across ‘Rahim ke Dohe’ as we grew up.
 The full name of Rahim is Abdul Rahim Khan-e-Khana.
 Rings a bell?
 He is the Navratan whose sons Jehangir beheaded, as you just read.